 Field-hunting tip

-Look in dolomitic marble cavities country — that is the host setting where haigerachite typically forms.
+Look in dolomitic marble cavities country, the host setting where haigerachite typically forms.
 If you start seeing realgar, orpiment, pyrite in float, you are in the right ground.
 Field specimens usually show a tabular to blocky crystals, often as crusts or aggregates habit, so train your eye for that shape before scanning the outcrop.